cloud66/help-old/_posts/toolbelt/redeploy.md

         </tr>
         <tr>
             <td><i>service</i> (optional, repeatable, Docker only)</td>
             <td>Will deploy the specified services from your stack only.
-Each service can have an optional colon-separated reference.
-For image based services the reference is taken as an image tag, for git based services the reference is taken as a `git reference`.</td>
+Each service can have an optional colon-separated reference which is <b>image tag</b> or <b>git reference</b> for image based services, or for git based services.</td>
         </tr>
         <tr>
             <td><i>listen</i> (optional)</td>